omoponfhir/omoponfhir-omopv5-dstu2-mapping/STU3_to_DSTU2.md

 		ResourceReferenceDt authorReference = fhirResource.getAuthor().get(0);
 ```

+In the Condiditon class:
-In the condition class, there is no "Subject" type, but there is a "Patient" type.
+	there is no "Subject" type, but there is a "Patient" type.
 They are equivalent
 		`.setSubject becomes .setPatient`
 		`.getSubject becomes .getPatient`

-In the condition class, there is no "Context" type, but there is an "Encounter" type. they are equivalent
+	there is no "Context" type, but there is an "Encounter" type. they are equivalent
 		`.setContext becomes .setEncounter`
 		`.getContext becomes .getEncounter`

 This that were previously Date Type, need to be converted over to DateTimeDt